epsilonlabs/emc-cameo/CONTRIBUTING.md

 Note that you will still need a running MagicDraw instance with the appropriate model open to pass the tests.
 Please check the `ZooModelTest` test class for details.

+## Checklist for new features / bugfixes

+First of all, if the change is potentially large or you are unfamiliar with the project, consider using a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) to do your work, and then file a pull request to be reviewed by the maintainer.

+Before you merge the new feature into the driver, consider the following:

+* Does it have a test for the new functionality / the bug that was fixed?
+We cannot be sure the new feature will continue to work in future releases unless it has a test.
+* Do all tests pass on clean versions of the test MagicDraw models?
+We cannot run tests on CI due to the dependency on MagicDraw.
+* If the feature is user-facing, does it need further explanation in the `README`?
+* If it impacts the overall developer experience, does `CONTRIBUTING` need to be updated?
+* Do both plain Maven and Tycho builds pass during CI?

 ## Preparing a new release

 If you are a developer wanting to create a new release, follow these steps: